DataDog/documentation/content/en/logs/processing/processors.md

 1. Follow the documentation on [how to inject a trace id in the application logs][5] and by default log integrations take care of all the rest of the setup.

-2. Use the Trace Remapper processor to define a log attribute as its associated trace id
+2. Use the Trace remapper processor to define a log attribute as its associated trace ID.

 {{< tabs >}}
 {{% tab "UI" %}}